 Invest time to practice your cakes

 Don’t wait to get an order so you can practice your cake.
 Practice on a cake dummy or inverted cake pans.
 When you have an order for a design you never tried, practice first.
 For example – if you are making a bow for the first time.
 Practice it a couple of times until you are happy with what you have, then put it on your final cake.

 Yes, practicing does involve using up ingredients such as fondant.
 Education has a price to pay and spending on practicing is the least you can afford.

-While practicing in one part of improving your skills, the other is learning from others who serve as mentors.
-After all what’s the point of practicing if you don’t know how to being with?
+While practicing is one part of improving your skills, the other is learning from others who serve as mentors.
+After all, what’s the point of practicing if you don’t know how, to begin with?

 Is it necessary to invest?

 Quite often I get people who tell me I don’t have the money to spend on courses to learn.
 I can only learn from free online videos.
 Fair enough!

 I personally think we all have some money!
 But where we invest; is a choice we have to make.
 And that choice depends on the value we place on things.
 We spend on our kid’s education because their education is important.

 I believe if you choose to become a professional, it is your responsibility to be fair to the profession and to the other professionals in the industry by educating yourself for the profession.